c0rv0s/workout-tracker/GOOGLE_SHEETS_SETUP.md

 This app can backup and restore your workout data to/from Google Sheets.
 Follow these steps to set it up:

+## ⚠️ Important: Multi-User Setup

+**If you're sharing this app with others**, each user needs to deploy their own Google Apps Script.
+The script runs with the credentials of whoever deploys it, so:
+- All backups go to **your** Google Drive (the deployer's account)
+- Multiple users sharing the same script URL will all write to the **same spreadsheet**
+- Each user should deploy their own script and use their own script URL in `google-sheets.js`

+See `README.md` for more details on multi-user setup.

 ## Step 1: Create Google Apps Script

 1. Go to https://script.google.com